23nobody/OOM-Mini-Project/README.md

 ## OOM Mini-Project

-This is a Digital Clock android application created as mini project of Objecct Oriented Methodologies under instructor O.P.Vyas at Indian Institute of Information Technology, Allahabad.
+This is a Digital Clock android application created as mini project of Object Oriented Methodologies under instructor O.P.Vyas at Indian Institute of Information Technology, Allahabad.

-### Key features of the app includes
+### Key features of the app includes:

 - Uses device's user-defined android clock widget displays time accordingly.
 - User can choose a different time-zone from the given list in the app.